Extra Police Patrols

 If you are going to be away from your home for an extended period of time, let the Taylor Police Department help to put your mind at ease while on vacation.
 Taylor Auxiliary Police Officers will check your home periodically while you are gone to make sure it’s secure.
 It's easy to sign up.
-Call the Taylor Police Department at (734) 287-6611 and ask to be put on the list.
+Please click here to fill out the form.

 - Name, address and phone

 - Date you're leaving

 - Date of return.

 - Who will have a key to your house

 - A contact person while you are out of town If you have had both the papers and mail halted?

 - Did you put a light and/or radio on a timer?